Dr Cynthia Imogen Hammond, PhD

 ARTH 803 Thematic Questions: 'And Say the Animal Responded?'
 The Posthumanist Challenge for Architecture, Art, and Landscape Studies

-Nuria Carton de Grammont Lara, PhD in Art History (2012), “Cartographie esthétique de la globalisation sous-développée à travers l'art contemporain mexicain, 1990-2012”
+Nuria Carton de Grammont Lara, PhD, Art History (2012), “Cartographie esthétique de la globalisation sous-développée à travers l'art contemporain mexicain, 1990-2012”

 PhD – co-supervisor

-(with Dr Jean Bélisle) Ronald Portanier, PhD in Art History (in progress)
+(with Dr Jean Bélisle) Ronald Portanier, PhD, Art History (in progress)

-(with Dr Katherine Romba) Gabriel Cheung, PhD in Art History, Queen’s University (in progress)
+(with Dr Katherine Romba) Gabriel Cheung, PhD, Art History, Queen’s University (in progress)

-Chanelle Lalonde, MA in Art History (in progress), “A Plastic Ocean: Visibility and Affect in Contemporary Art”
+Chanelle Lalonde, MA, Art History (2018), “A Plastic Ocean: Visibility and Affect in Contemporary Art”

-Gabrielle Doiron, MA in Art History, “Constructing a Canadian Children’s Paradise: Nationalism and Gender at Play in Cornelia Hahn Oberlander’s Expo 67 Playground”
+Gabrielle Doiron, MA, Art History (2017), “Constructing a Canadian Children’s Paradise: Nationalism and Gender at Play in Cornelia Hahn Oberlander’s Expo 67 Playground”

-Muriel Luderowski, MA in Art History, “Sound, Deindustrialization, and Gentrification: The Changing Aural Landscape of Point St-Charles”
+Muriel Luderowski, MA, Art History (2017), “Sound, Deindustrialization, and Gentrification: The Changing Aural Landscape of Point St-Charles”